Plumas Lake Elementary School District

 Cost of building the fourth school?

 The projected cost for constructing a middle school has increased to an estimated range of $90 to $100 million, marking a staggering 30% increase in construction expenses over the past two years.
 In 2022, during PLESD's previous bond attempt, the middle school's estimated cost stood at $75 million.
 Initiating the design-build process in 2023 involved hiring an architect and a school construction company to kickstart the design phase.
-Upon the passage of Measures V, W, and X in March, these measures will facilitate the completion of the design, finalize plans, and provide the district with a maximum project cost.
+Upon the passage of Measures D, E, and F in November, these measures will facilitate the completion of the design, finalize plans, and provide the district with a maximum project cost.
 Failure to secure local funding by March will further escalate the project's cost.

 How long until the fourth school is built?

-Upon the successful passage of Measures V + W + X, the design and architectural plans are slated for completion by summer 2024.
-Subsequently, the State approval process is expected to span the latter half of 2024 and a significant portion of 2025.
-Construction commencement is projected for 2025, aiming for student occupancy on the campus by 2026.
-While the entire campus might not be fully developed, classrooms should be accessible by that time.
+Upon the successful passage of Measures D + E + F, the design and architectural plans are slated for completion by November of 2024.
+Subsequently, the State approval process is expected to span a significant portion of 2025.
+Construction commencement is projected for mid 2025, aiming for student occupancy on the campus by August 2027.
+While the entire campus might not be fully developed, classrooms and most facilities should be accessible by that time.

 I keep hearing about a lack of Middle School Facilities, can you explain?